-Screen Skills Ireland is the national training and development resource specifically created for Ireland’s film and television industry. is seeking applications from female directors interested in a shadow directing opportunity on upcoming film production Wildfire.
+Screen Training Ireland is seeking applications from female directors interested in a shadow directing opportunity on upcoming film production Wildfire.

 Due to the nature of production, the opportunity will have a fluid form but the overall objective will be to provide participants with exposure and experience on a feature film set, and ultimately to help increase the number of future productions directed by female talent.